pfacanha/recurly-checkout/README.md

 # Recurly Checkout
-A simple checkout integration using Recurly’s API, built with Node.js and TypeScript.
+A full-stack form-based authentication and subscription integration built using Recurly’s API.
+The frontend is developed with HTML, CSS, and vanilla JavaScript, providing a responsive and user-friendly interface.
+The backend is powered by Node.js and Express.js, with secure handling of customer data and subscription logic.
+This solution enables users to sign up for recurring services or memberships, with seamless communication between the frontend form and Recurly's API for subscription management..

 ✅ Live on Render: https://recurly-checkout.onrender.com